helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 ### *Minimum Distance*
 *Minimum Distance* is defined as 8 resolution 11 hexes.
 Hotspots less than this distance apart may not witness each other's beacons.
-### *Maximum Withesses*
+### *Maximum Witnesses*
-*Maximum Withesses* is equal to the variable max_witnesses_per_poc, which is currently 14.
+*Maximum Witnesses* is equal to the variable max_witnesses_per_poc, which is currently 14.
 This HIP will respect and follow any future changes to this number.
-If there are *Maximum Withesses* or fewer witnesses to a beacon then there are no changes, all witnesses would be rewarded as normal.
+If there are *Maximum Witnesses* or fewer witnesses to a beacon then there are no changes, all witnesses would be rewarded as normal.
 ### *Redundant Coverage*
 *Redundant Coverage* is defined, per beacon, as the set of hotspots where:
 - The hotspots are less than *Minimum Distance* apart